kubedb/cli/docs/concepts/catalog/elasticsearch.md

 ### metadata.name

-`metadata.name` is a required field that specify the name of the `ElasticsearchVersion` crd.
+`metadata.name` is a required field that specifies the name of the `ElasticsearchVersion` crd.
 You have to specify this name in `spec.version` field of [Elasticsearch](/docs/concepts/databases/elasticsearch.md) crd.

 We follow this convention for naming ElasticsearchVersion crd:
 - Name format: `{Original Elasticsearch version}-{modification tag}`